grafana/k6-learn/Modules/I-Performance-testing-principles/04-High-level-overview-of-the-load-testing-process.md

 ## Continuous load testing

 Continuous load testing is a practice that spans all the testing phases.
 In continuous testing, you might:
-- Add load-testing scripts into a version-controlled repository
+- Add load testing scripts into a version-controlled repository
 - Incorporate load tests into a CI/CD pipeline
 - Automate reporting
 - Set up notifications for failed tests